gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-frmk3.markdown

  * Get the module info associated with a module instance by class 'class_id'
  * and instance 'inst'.
  *
- * Some modules types necessitate multiple instances.
+ * Some module types necessitate multiple instances.
 For example audio supports
  * multiple concurrent interfaces and thus 'audio' is the module class
  * and 'primary' or 'a2dp' are module interfaces.
 This implies that the files
  * providing these modules would be named audio.primary.<variant>.so and